awcator/DevOpsJourneyWithArchLinux/firstisfirst.md

 ```
 # 4. Analyzing Images or FIles:
 ```
-	file filename
+	Files can be polygot.
+Just change the extension or use like it was not supposed to use, eg. java -jar a.docx file filename
 	Strings filename
-	zsteg,steghide extract -sf filename
+	zbarimg to view gifs frames and runs QR/bar codes againt it zsteg,steghide extract -sf filename
 	exsiftool file
 	binwalk --dd='.*' best_meme.jpg